Skip to content

 1. Chargeback exposure 4-8x higher than e-commerce

 E-commerce averages 0.5-1% chargebacks. iGaming runs 2-4%.
 Players dispute losing sessions, claim unauthorized use, or simply regret gambling.
 Friendly fraud accounts for 60-70% of iGaming chargebacks.
-Card networks penalize you long before you reach the 1% threshold they publish.
+Your acquirer's internal per-MID cutoff sits well below the published 1.5% scheme threshold, so they tighten or terminate long before Visa's number.

 2. Regulatory fragmentation across 100+ jurisdictions